+10.0 Student Records.
-10.0 Student Records.10.1 Institution shall provide and maintain the following records and reports required by

-Placement Site for conducting the Program: .

-10.2 Placement Site agrees to complete the following evaluations and student records

-10.3 The parties acknowledge that many student educational records are protected by the Family Educational Rights and Privacy Act ("FERPA"), and that generally student permission must be obtained before releasing specific student data to anyone other than Institution.
+- 10.1 Institution shall provide and maintain the following records and reports required by Placement Site for conducting the Program: . - 10.2 Placement Site agrees to complete the following evaluations and student records developed by Institution concerning student participation and performance in the Program: - 10.3 The parties acknowledge that many student educational records are protected by the Family Educational Rights and Privacy Act ("FERPA"), and that generally student permission must be obtained before releasing specific student data to anyone other than Institution.
 Institution agrees to provide Placement Site with guidance with respect to compliance with FERPA.